xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Interests

-My research spans various topics in [**computing, communication, and energy systems**](/research/#research_overview).
+My research spans various topics in [**networking and energy systems**](/research/#research_overview).
 More specifically, my research focuses both on developing  analytical and computational techniques in online algorithms, algorithmic game theory, and optimization, and applying these techniques in  application domains such as cloud computing, network economics, and smart grid.